Facts & Recommendations

 The bioavailability of natural food folates is lower than that of synthetic folic acid and is currently estimated to be around 80% (relative bioavailability).

 The water-soluble vitamin B9 is extremely sensitive to light and heat.
-Depending on the storage conditions and the cooking method, the amount of vitamin can decrease up to 90% of the initial one.
+Depending on the storage conditions and the cooking method, the amount of vitamin can decrease up to 90% of the initial amount.
 It is therefore challenging to cover your daily needs just through nutrition, even if you have a varied and balanced diet.

 Whenever possible, prepare your meal by cooking the vegetable gently, using a steamer for example.